acryptos/docs.acryptos.com/faq.md

 ### 5. How does the Venus strategies work?

-* By supplying assets and borrowing the same asset to resupply with.
+* By supplying an asset and borrowing the same asset to resupply with.

   Example: Supply BNB, borrow BNB, supply more BNB, borrow more BNB, and repeat.